cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/participate.md

 trans_url: "/participez/"
 ---

-### Help us improve the Canada Pension Plan Disability benefit
+### Help us improve make Canadians safer online and offline

-We’d like to speak to you if your health condition means you find it hard or impossible to work.
-This is to help with research we're doing into ways to improve the Canada Pension Plan Disability Benefit (CPP-D).
-You don't need any experience with CPP-D to participate.
+We’d like to speak to you if you have recently experienced a cybercrime, fraud, or had one of your devices hacked or compromised where it impacted you.

-If you would like to help us, or know someone else who can, please contact [adrianne.lee@tbs-sct.gc.ca](mailto:adrianne.lee@tbs-sct.gc.ca) for more information on how to be involved.
+If you would like to help us, or know someone else who can, please contact [melissa.banyard@tbs-sct.gc.ca](mailto:melissa.banyard@tbs-sct.gc.ca) for more information on how to be involved.

 #### How you can help